 Divorces are a hassle.
-We can all agree on that.
-The process is long and tedious, the stress is sky-high, and there are numerous financial implications that both parties have to consider when the divorce is done.
+The process is long and tedious, the stress is through the roof, and there are numerous financial implications that both parties have to consider even after the divorce is done.

-One of these is the taxes after divorce.
-“How do I file taxes after divorce?” is one of the most frequent questions.
-Most people suspect that the divorce is going to change the way they’re paying their taxes, too, and that is completely accurate.
+“How do I file taxes after divorce?” is a frequent question.
+And here’s the short answer: Yes, the divorce is going to change the way you’re paying their taxes.

 Taxes after Divorce